crypto101/book/block-ciphers.rst

 Far better alternatives, such as AES, are available.
 Not only are they more secure than 3DES, they are also generally much, much faster.
-On the same hardware and in the same mode of operation (we'll explain what that means in the next chapter), AES-128 only takes 12.6 cycles per byte, while 3DES takes up to 134.5 cycles per byte.
+On the same hardware and in the same :term:`mode of operation` (we'll explain what that means in the next chapter), AES-128 only takes 12.6 cycles per byte, while 3DES takes up to 134.5 cycles per byte.
 :cite:`cryptopp:bench` Despite being worse from a security